Elvira Pagã: Solo career

 Elvira began a solo recording career with Continental Records of São Paulo in 1944.
 She released a 78, accompanied by Conjunto Tocantins, interpreting the sambas "Arrastando o pé" by Peterpan and Afonso Teixeira and "Samburá" by Valfrido Silva and Gadé.
 In 1945, she recorded a four-song album, unusual for the time, with the songs "E o mundo se distrai" and "Meu amor és tu" by Gadé, Almanir Grego and Amado Régis; and the songs "Cabelo azul" and "Briga de peru" by Roberto Martins and Herivelto Martins.
 That same year, she released a second album with two sambas, "Na feira do cais dourado" by Nelson Teixeira and Nelson Trigueiro, and "Um ranchinho na lua" by Babi de Oliveira.

 As the 1950s approached, Pagã's career went in a different direction.
 She continued recording and made other two films, but her growing notoriety and scandal life seemed to follow her.
 In 1949, she became Rio's first Carnival Queen.
 In the early 1950s, after breaking her swimsuit and refashioning it into a bikini, she became known as the first woman to wear a bikini on Copacabana beach.
 In 1952, she was invited to appear at the Piauí centennial celebrations.
 However, the Catholic Church banned her appearance as immoral, causing the city to cancel her engagement.
 Then in 1954, she shocked her christmas card recipients by sending them a nude photograph of herself, after having cosmetic surgery to enhance the aesthetic appearance of her breasts.
 It was one of the first known elective plastic surgeries.

 In the late 1950s, after numerous arrests, stalkings, and attacks both physically and from the media, she decided to retire and write a few books, including "Revelações" and "Vida e Morte".
 She also began painting and held a showing of twenty of her oil paintings.

-Pagã died a recluse on 8 May 2003, but the press did not learn of her passing until August.
+Pagã died a recluse on 8 May 2003, but the press did not learn of her death until August.